danfuzz/samizdat/doc/library-guide/OneOff.md

 It is discouraged to use this method for textual conversion of a value to a string (e.g. turning the int value 242 into the string `"242"`).

-#### `get_value(value) -> .`

-Some values have an associated "sub-value" or "inner value."
-This method provides access to that value.
-This method often goes hand-in-hand with `get_key`.

-It is discouraged to bind this to a function that sometimes returns void;
-it is preferable to cause an error if it is bound but inapplicable.